Marjorie Taylor Greene hostile in testimony over eligibility

 The law says any voter who’s eligible to vote for a candidate can challenge that candidate’s qualifications by filing a written complaint.
 The secretary of state then has to request a hearing before an administrative law judge.

+Beaudrot asked both sides to submit briefs by midnight Thursday, and said he would try to make a decision within a week after that.

-Raffensperger and Kemp both attracted Trump’s wrath shortly after the 2020 election when they refused to take steps to overturn Trump’s narrow loss in the state.
+Once he submits findings, Raffensperger will be tasked with deciding the eligibility Greene, a Trump loyalist, as he faces a tough primary challenge from a Trump-endorsed candidate.
+Raffensperger attracted Trump’s wrath shortly after the 2020 election when he refused to take steps to overturn Trump’s narrow loss in the state.

 The 14th Amendment says no one can serve in Congress “who, having previously taken an oath, as a member of Congress … to support the Constitution of the United States, shall have engaged in insurrection or rebellion against the same.”
 Ratified shortly after the Civil War, it aimed to keep representatives who had fought for the Confederacy from returning to Congress.